 In Chicago, Illinois, If I Remarry The Same Person, Are Assets Divided In The First Divorce Marital Again?

-After years of practicing family law in Chicago, Illinois, I’ve come to find that remarrying the same person is far more common than you’d think.
-Divorcing that same person a second time is also common.
+After years of practicing family law in Chicago, Illinois, I’ve found that remarrying the same person is pretty common.
+However, divorcing that same person a second time is also common.

 The division of assets from the first divorce means all those assets are respectively non-marital.
 750 ILCS 5/503(a)(5) specifically contemplates this in declaring that “any judgment or property obtained by judgment awarded to a spouse from the other spouse” is non-marital.